PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 My teaching and mentoring prepares students to develop and research software by _learning their tools_.
 //
-This not only includes concrete tools such as command line utilities and programming languages, but also conceptual tools such as algorithms, software design strategies, and defensive programming tactics.
+This not only includes learning about concrete tools such as command line utilities and programming languages, but also conceptual tools such as algorithms, software design strategies, and defensive programming tactics.
 //
 This approach to instruction teaches students to use all facets of every utility available to them when solving problems, empowering them to not only